 Dr. Jim Reilly is an executive advisor in Booz Allen’s aerospace business.
-As a space systems expert and former astronaut, Jim develops innovative solutions for space-related services and applications for a variety of clients including the Department of Defense, National Oceanic and Atmospheric Administration, National Aeronautics and Space Administration (NASA), and the intelligence community.
+As a space systems expert and former astronaut, Jim works to develop innovative solutions for space-related services, earth systems characterization, and applications for a variety of clients including the Department of Defense, National Oceanic and Atmospheric Administration, National Aeronautics and Space Administration (NASA), and the intelligence community.
+In addition to the aerospace business, Jim serves on our climate intelligence team helping federal leaders tackle weather, climate, and scientific missions using climate technology, artificial intelligence, and other capabilities.

 Jim has more than 25 years of multidisciplinary technical, engineering, and management experience in resource assessments; applications-focused earth systems characterization; space systems development, applications, and operations; and education.

-Prior to joining Booz Allen, Jim Reilly was the director of the U.S. Geological Survey (USGS) where he managed an annual $1.8 billion operating budget for the nation's largest water, earth, biological science, and civilian mapping agency.
+Prior to joining Booz Allen, Jim Reilly was the director of the U.S. Geological Survey (USGS) where he managed an annual $1.8 billion operating budget for the nation's largest water, earth resources, biological science, natural hazards, and civilian mapping agency.

 Before USGS, Jim served U.S. and allied militaries as a subject matter expert on space operations, and as a technical advisor supporting the National Security Space Institute of the U.S. Air Force.